openshift/enhancements/enhancements/ingress/set-delete-http-headers.md

 This enhancement provides a method for a user to  delete the `x-forwarded-for` header, which the Ingress Controller `spec.httpHeaders.forwardedHeaderPolicy` does not provide.

+The `x-forwarded-for` header can be changed in three different places in the IngressControllerSpec and Route annotation: `spec.httpHeaders.actions`, `spec.httpHeaders.forwardedHeaderPolicy`, route annotation `haproxy.router.openshift.io/set-forwarded-headers`

+The following chart describes what values will be over-ridden when either `spec.httpHeaders.forwardedHeaderPolicy`, route annotation `haproxy.router.openshift.io/set-forwarded-headers` or both are set along with `spec.httpHeaders.action`.
+The rows describe which API field or route annotation were set.
+The columns describe the API field or annotation which will get over-ridden by `spec.httpHeaders.action`.
+The value `yes` means the field present in the column header will get over-ridden by `spec.httpHeaders.action` when the fields in the corresponding row are set.

 | values overriden by spec.httpHeaders.action &rarr;<br/>values set along with spec.httpHeaders.action &darr;                                                                      | haproxy.router.openshift.io/set-forwarded-headers | spec.httpHeaders.forwardedHeaderPolicy |
 |-----------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------|----------------------------------------|